Emeraude/Magic-Models/README.md

 	login: 'root',
 	password: 'toor'
 }, function(errors, rows, infos) {
-	// check for the validity of the values
+	// check for the validity of the values, but not the default values set in the model definition
 	// create an user in the database with the login 'root' and the password 'toor'
 	// rows will be empty
 });